lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 The Corda related code in this snippet is all contained within the `trackNewMessages` function.
 It uses `CordaRPCOps`'s `vaultTrackBy` to access the vault service and starts tracking updates to any `MessageState`s.
 Since we have not passed any arguments to the function it will be tracking `UNCONSUMED` states only. `vaultTrackBy` returns a `DataFeed` object that can be used to either retrieve a snapshot of the vault via the `snapshot` property or by accessing the `updates` property an `Observable` will be returned allowing it's update events to be subscribed to.
 This RxJava `Observable` is what we will use to stream data back to the caller.

 This is the first instance where we need to use the `rxjava-reactive-streams` that I mentioned earlier.
-The `toPublisher` method takes in the `Observable` and converts it into a `Publisher`.
+The `toPublisher` method takes in an `Observable` and converts it into a `Publisher`.
 Remember, WebFlux requires Java 8 compatible reactive streaming libraries that must implement `Publisher`.
 For example, Spring tends to make use of [Reactor](https://projectreactor.io/) which provides the `Mono` and `Flux` classes.

 After creating the `Publisher` it needs to be fed into a `ServerResponse`.
 As everything has gone well at this point we will return a `200` response via the `ok` method.
 The `Content-Type` is then set to `APPLICATION_STREAM_JSON` since it contains streaming data.
 Finally, the body of the response takes in the `Publisher` from `trackNewMessages`.
 The endpoint is now ready to be subscribed to by a requesting client.

 The functionality to stream updates from the node to a client is now complete.
 What about actually saving a new message?
 Furthermore, is there any information that we can pass back to the sender about the executing flow?
 So let's answer those two questions.
 Yes, we can save a new message using WebFlux.
 And yes, a flow can return its current progress.

 Below is the code for the `post` function that saves a new message to both the sender's and the recipient's nodes while streaming the flow's progress:
 ```kotlin
 fun post(request: ServerRequest): Mono<ServerResponse> {
     val message = request.bodyToMono(Message::class.java)